 Visit the Drexel Health Checker

-The Drexel Health Checker is the required platform for all members of the Drexel community to provide vaccination information and schedule/receive results of any COVID tests performed through Drexel.
+The Drexel Health Checker is the required platform to provide vaccination information and schedule/receive results of any COVID tests performed through Drexel.
 The web application uses a responsive design and will work on any desktop, tablet, or mobile device.

 To access the new Drexel Health Checker, go to https://apps.med.drexel.edu/covidresource.